-The SeriousGeoGames Lab develops game-based activities to inspire people to take action on environmental issues.
-These often take the form of virtual reality simulations and 360 videos.
+The SeriousGeoGames Lab develops game-based activities to share our research and inspire people to take action on environmental issues.
+We specialise in developing virtual reality and 360 video activities.
 Below you see a selection of our activities, each has its own page including more information, such as additional resources and a description of the science that inspired them – just click on the link in their titles.

 Inundation Street is part of a virtual town.
 The 360 video demo shows you what it could be like to wake up and find your house flooding, before taking you through some simple steps that can be taken to drastically reduce the impacts should the worse happen.
 It is planned to develop this pilot project into a full blown, multiplayer, cabinet-based, virtual reality game.